UFC Fight Night: Bader vs. Nogueira: Predictions & Analysis

 A few statistical edges stand out.
 Jotko throws significantly more leather — a 0.8 sig. strike per minute gap.
 Leites is far more active with takedowns, averaging 0.2 more per 15 minutes.
 Jotko has tighter striking defense, making opponents miss more often.

 The Pick: Krzysztof Jotko over Thales Leites.
-We're leaning Jotko here at 66%, a solid but not overwhelming edge.
-Notably, the betting market has Jotko at 42% implied while our model sees 66% — a 24-point disagreement that could signal value.
+This is essentially a pick'em.
+The model nudges toward Jotko at 55%, but there's almost nothing separating these two.
+Notably, the betting market has Jotko at 42% implied while our model sees 55% — a 12-point disagreement that could signal value.

 Kamaru Usman